planctus/europa/README.md

 *   Make the Drupal profile into the <code>phing.project.distro.dir</code> folder based on the build.make file of the installation profile set in <code>drupal.profile.name</code>.
 *   Copy your custom modules, themes and libraries into the built Drupal instance

+## Acquia Cloud

+In order to be able to perform this task, you will need working drush aliases pointing to the Acquia Cloud instance and also to your local instance.
+You can set up your aliases using the <code>drush.alias.local</code> and the <code>drush.alias.acquia</code> properties.

 ### Deliver production codebase to the Acquia Cloud:

 In order to do this you need to have read/write access to the Acquia Cloud repository and the acquia-cloud submodule has to be properly initialized.